VKrishna04/VKrishna04.github.io/docs/Environment Variables.md

 ## Security Considerations

 1. **URL Validation:** The application validates URLs to prevent XSS attacks
-2. **No Sensitive Data:** Only use public resume links in environment variables
+2. **No Sensitive Data:** Only use public resume links in Environment Variables
 3. **HTTPS Only:** External links should use HTTPS for security
 4. **Access Control:** Ensure resume links are publicly accessible